Tilburg University Chaplaincy

 Maranatha evenings are cultural evenings, starting with a meal at 6:30 pm, followed by a movie, listening together to a piece of (classical) music, getting to know a great work of art or literature, or a discussion about a theme.
 The evenings are held in English.

-To participate, you should register by Wednesday, either in our app MijnRKK (see above), or by sending an e-mail to email@example.com.
-For the meal, a contribution of 5 euro is asked (drinks not included).
-Please bring this in cash.
-(Note: the meal is only for those who participate in the entire Maranatha evening; and if you register but do not show up (or cancel on Thursday), you still have to pay the 5 euros, because the purchases are already made).
+Note: the meal is only for those who participate in the entire Maranatha evening; and if you register but do not show up (or cancel on Thursday), you still have to pay the 7 euro, because the purchases are already made).

 Every Friday: School of community